greg-raven/Uncommon-Sense/_posts/2009-07-10-you-know-when-youve-been-in-office-too-long.md

 ---
-title: 'You know when you've been in office too long'
+title: "You know when you've been in office too long"
 layout: post
 categories:
 - government